derekjwilliams/covid-19-graphql/README.md

 ```

 In production one would use a dedicated database service, for example an RDS database (in AWS), a Postgresql database in Heroku, or Azure Postgresql.

+*Note: if using the provided docker-compose yml, The database is stored in the postgres Docker container, so to start fresh delete any old container first; otherwise the init scripts will not run.
+The database is also very large, on the order of 900,000 rows, so running in docker-compose takes a very, very long time to load.
+To avoid this run Postgres locally instead of in a Docker, or (to just look at a few hundred locations, to get a feel for the API), shorten the case, death, and recovery sql files*

 ## Features List